Introduction: Environmental Impact Assessment in India

 What is an Environmental Impact Assessment (EIA)?

 The importance of Environmental Impact Assessment.
 Primarily, we need to understand an Environmental Impact assessment and why it is required.
 EIA (Environmental Impact Assessment) is one of the most important methods to measure the level of impact on the environment causing due to the proposed project.
-This is the scientific method to analyze the environmental impact of several projects like Mining, non-recyclable waste treatment plant, Irrigation dams, and any other industrial units as well.
-As per the environmental (Protection) Act.
+This is the scientific method to analyze the environmental impact of several projects like Mining, non-recyclable waste treatment plants, Irrigation dams, and any other industrial units as well.
+As per the Environmental (Protection) Act.
 1986, the draft notification was issued with the powers of the central government.
 This draft was issued to make sure that every industrial project and such projects follow the specific guidelines which results improve in environmental quality.
 I think we have understood the meaning of Environmental Impact Assessment, now we are going to tell you about the importance of Environment Impact Assessment.

 Read Our Blog: Importance of Environmental Impact Assessment in India